MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/md5hashfunction.md

 ---
 # hash_md5()

-Returns a MD5 hash value for the input value.
+Returns an MD5 hash value for the input value.

 **Syntax**